overcq/oux/INSTALL.md

 # Compilation and installation

-Below is a reference to a program ‟GNU make”, which can be run using the command “gmake”.
+Below is a reference to a program GNU “make”, which can be run using the command “gmake”.

 Should do:
 1. as a regular user: “make” and confirm that you agree to the terms of use